MrMaksimize/repdata_project2/repdata2.md

     mutate(BGN_DATE = year(BGN_DATE), END_DATE = year(END_DATE))
 ```

 The PROPDMG and PROPDMGEXP as well as CROPDMG and CROPDMGEXP are not comparable numbers, since the number in the PROPDMG column is multiplied by the letter of the PROPDMGEXP Column (same for CROPDMG).
 Let's fix that.
-In addition, since crop damage and property damage are both economic damages and are represented in dollars, we'll add them together.

 ```r